Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification of the Marginal Treatment Effect: Introduction

-\citet{HRV06RES,HRV08AES} and \citet{HV07HE71} examine multivalued treatment effects based on the discrete choice model that is additively separable in instruments and errors.
-This model is a generalization of the multiple logit model, and has been extensively studied in economics since the seminal work of \citet{M74B}.
+For the identification of MTE with multivalued treatments, we examine the multiple discrete choice model based on utility maximization.
+In this model, the value of each treatment is the sum of an observed term and an unobserved term that represents unobserved heterogeneity.
+This model is a generalization of the multiple logit model and has been extensively studied in economics since the seminal work of \citet{M74B}.
 In theoretical research, \citet{M93JE} establishes sufficient conditions for the nonparametric identification of the discrete choice model.
-In applied research, \citet{D02ECTA} employs this model to study the effects of self-selected migration on returns to college. \citet{KW16QJE} use the discrete multiple-choice model as a self-selection model to analyze the Head Start program’s cost-effectiveness.
+In applied research, \citet{D02ECTA} employs this model to study the effect of self-selected migration on returns to college. \citet{KW16QJE} use the discrete multiple-choice model as a self-selection model to analyze the Head Start program’s cost-effectiveness.

+We identify the MTE with multidimensional unobserved heterogeneity, which enables us to evaluate treatment effects from multiple perspectives.
+For instance, we consider three valued treatments and set treatment 0 as the baseline.
+In this case, the model contains two-dimensional heterogeneity that consists of willingness to take treatment 1 and willingness to take treatment 2 against treatment 0.
+When we condition the MTE on a high value of the former heterogeneity and a low value of the latter heterogeneity, our identification result reveals the causal effects of those with the preference order treatment 1, treatment 0, and treatment 2 from top to bottom.